(Portrait by Rosa Fay Photography)

 Rachel's approach is to use a slightly rough, hand-drawn, or hand-cut woodblock style of pattern, together with incorporating simple motifs, as often used in the Arts and Crafts movement.

 The frustration of Rachel not being able to find fabrics that she particularly liked, led her into designing her own.
 She is recreating the style of fabrics she loves, but with a modern twist.
-Her patterns are created by hand, and she uses bold colours.
+All her patterns are created by hand, and she loves using bold colours.

 She designs predominantly for herself, and if anyone else happens to like her designs too, then that makes her happy.